kdheepak/blog/content/35-precommit-hooks.md

 # `git commit --no-verify`

-Finally, if you want to bypass the `pre-commit` hooks occasionally in special circumstances, you can add the `--no-verify` flag to your `git commit` command.
+Finally, if you want to bypass the `pre-commit` hooks in special circumstances, you can add the `--no-verify` flag to your `git commit` command.

 ```bash
 git commit --no-verify